PetarKing/butler-assistant/README.md

 ```

 Now, when the Butler starts, it will automatically load the OpenWeatherMap tool, ready for use!

+### ⚡️ Extending with MCP Server Tools

+Sebastian can connect to a modern, standardized ecosystem of external tools using the Model Context Protocol (MCP).
+Think of MCP as a universal plug for AI tools—it allows your agent to discover and use tools from different providers without needing custom code for each one.

+*More detailed documnetation pending.*

 ### ⌨️ Running as a macOS Shortcut